-- 1. In order to be considered for admission to any participating Catholic high school, eighth-grade students must take the high school admissions/placement test (HSPT) given in early December at SOTI. at designated high schools in the Archdiocese of Baltimore.
-See high school websites for testing times and registration information.
+- 1. In order to be considered for admission to any participating Catholic high school, eighth-grade students must take the high school admissions/placement test (HSPT) given in early December at SOTI.
 Test results can be sent to three schools in the Archdiocese of Baltimore and one school in the Archdiocese of Washington. - 2.
 Catholic elementary school students are given a standard Archdiocese of Baltimore Catholic high school information form.
 This form should be completed by the parent and student and returned to School Of The Incarnation. - 3.
 All Catholic high schools require an individual application.
 These applications, completed by the students and parents, are requested directly from the high school by the student or parents.
 This individual applications are not processed by the elementary school and must be mailed directly to the high school by the required date published by the high school. - 4.
 Admission decisions for applying eighth graders are announced by letter in late February. - 5.
 Accepted students must adhere to the registration deadline provided by the high school. - 6.
 Students are encouraged to attend open houses held at all Catholic high schools during the fall. - 7.
 Students applying outside the Archdiocese of Baltimore should contact the high school directly.